Cigar & Vape Shop

 CHARTER OAK CT SHADE TORO

 Rich woods and complex hers set the tone for this attractive cigar.
-Each puff leaves impressions of oaky vanilla, spearmint and caraway seeds alon with floral notes and a cashew nuttiness.
+Each puff leaves impressions of oaky vanilla, spearmint and caraway seeds along with floral notes and cashew nuttiness.

 * Cigar Aficionado December 2018